Director at Conscious Presence

 Since then, Financy has continued to grow as a space that reports on the economic progress of women as well as a place that collaborates with experts and bloggers on all things women and money.

 On a personal note, Bianca’s skin in the game goes beyond finance and journalistic interests.
 She wants to help women and business break the cycle of financial inequity that exists in Australia.
-She has experienced this first hand, with a grandmother who still can’t use a credit card and having a single-mother of four who struggled financially.
-Bianca will also soon be the mother of three daughters herself.
-So the stakes are high for change.
+She has experienced this first hand, with a grandmother who still can’t use a credit card and having a single-mother of four who always struggled financially.
+Bianca has three daughters, which she attributes to inspiring and driving her quest for positive change.

 Bianca holds a Communications Degree, Master’s Degree in Journalism and Graduate Diploma in Applied Finance.